Notification App

 The application provides several API endpoints:

-POST /subscribe
+POST /api/subscriptions

-- Subscribe to push notificationsGET /api/notifications/status
+- Subscribe to push notificationsDELETE /api/subscriptions

 - Get notification summaryPOST /api/notifications/mark-read